 The phonetic proximity between Zamishuna and Samsun is obvious.

-This merger opens a possible new name for the ancient tell "Dündartepe Höyüğü" located south of Samsun.
-From 1940 to 1941, excavations were carried there by teachers İsmail Kılıç Kökten and Nimet Özgüç.
+This opens a possible new name for the ancient tell "Dündartepe Höyüğü" located south of Samsun.
+From 1940 to 1941, excavations were carried there by the professors İsmail Kılıç Kökten and Nimet Özgüç.
 They show an human occupation from the Chalcolithic to the middle of the Bronze Age.
 The archaeological layers of the time of the Assyrian merchants, as well as those of the Hittites were clearly identified.
 Copper and bronze have been found.

 My notes of veracity :